HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

 The interface for attendees is the Group Chat feature.
 Attendees can chat `!ls` to get a list of rooms and corresponding `!mv` commands to be assigned to a room.

 This bot is **quite** hacky and uses undocumented APIs/moxie!
-But it is almost unmatched out there except for [a bot trying to OCR a Mac client's screen and doing simular stuff][ocrbreakoutroombot].
+But it is almost unmatched out there except for [a bot trying to OCR a Mac client's screen and doing similar stuff][ocrbreakoutroombot].
 Functionality is made possible by operating on the web client where the UI is relatively malleable and the internal state of client is somewhat accessible.
 By this nature, **the bot is very hacky and is expected to break someday.**

 Let's start with the limitations and possible mitigations as they may be deal breakers: